|For support: call extension 5-Help (212-305-4357) or email us

 Be sure to have existing systems scanned for these prior to connecting, or they could be blocked from the network.

-For step by step connection instructions select the appropriate link in the navigation column to the left.
+For connection instructions select the link for your computer or device type in the left navigation column.

 Which wireless network should I use?